alasdairhurst/api-builder-plugin-invoke-flow/api-builder-plugin-invoke-flow/README.md

 ## Usage

-When you install this plugin, you get a `Flow listener` flow-trigger, and two flow-nodes: `Invoke flow` and `Flow listener Response`.
+When you install this plugin, you get a `Flow listener` flow-trigger, and two flow-nodes: `Invoke flow` and `Flow listener response`.

 `Flow listener` provides a interface for your reusable Flow.
-Flows which have this listener must make use of the `Flow listener Response` Flow-nodes in order to define what the flow will return or end with.
+Flows which have this listener must make use of the `Flow listener response` Flow-nodes in order to define what the flow will return or end with.
 `Flow listener` should be configured with a unique ID which can be used by any number of `Invoke flow` flow-nodes to call this flow and wait for the response.
 `Flow listener` outputs `Data` which can be provided as a Flow input.
 This `Data` is provided by calls to `Invoke flow`.